Amenhotep III: Malkata Palace

+Atenism

+Amenhotep III adopted the royal epithet "Aten-Tjehen", which means "the Dazzling Sun Disk", in his 30th Regnal Year, showing his increased interest in the Aten god and elevated it from a minor god to the solar disc by giving it royal patronage.
+Amenhotep III presumably wished to diminish the power of the Amun priesthood but not to the radical extent of his son, Akhenaten.
+Amenhotep III did not promote the Aten as an exclusive god in his own reign.
+A main reason the cult of Aten failed under Akhenaten was "due to its lack of afterlife beliefs.
+The traditional Osirian cult offered an opportunity for Egyptians to access an idealised vision of one’s life on Earth after they had died in the Field of Reeds or A’Aru.
+This was replaced with a continued existence in the present."

-Sed Festivals
+Sed festivals

-Amenhotep celebrated three Sed Festivals in Regnal Years 30, 34, and 37, each at Malkata palace in Western Thebes.
+Amenhotep celebrated three Sed festivals in Regnal Years 30, 34, and 37, each at Malkata palace in Western Thebes.
 A temple of Amun and festival hall were built especially for the celebrations.
-The Sed Festival was a tradition that dated to the Old Kingdom, consisting of a series of tests that demonstrated the pharaoh's fitness for continuing as ruler of Egypt.
+The Sed festival was a tradition that dated to the Old Kingdom, consisting of a series of tests that demonstrated the pharaoh's fitness for continuing as ruler of Egypt.
 Based on indications left by Queen Tiye's steward Khenruef, the festival may have lasted two to eight months.

 Amenhotep wanted his Sed Festivals to be far more spectacular than those of the past.
 He appointed Amenhotep, son of Hapu to plan the ceremony, potentially because he was one of the few courtiers still alive to have served at the last Sed Festival, held for Amenhotep II.
-In preparation for the first Sed Festival, Amenhotep, son of Hapu enlisted scribes to gather information from records and inscriptions; most of the descriptions were found in ancient funerary temples.
-In addition to the rituals, they collected descriptions of costumes worn at previous festivals.
+In preparation for the first Sed Festival, Amenhotep, son of Hapu enlisted scribes to gather information from records and inscriptions, most found in ancient funerary temples, describing the appropriate rituals and costumes.

 Temples were built and statues erected up and down the Nile.
 Craftsmen and jewelers created ornaments commentating the event including jewelry, ornaments, and stelae.
 The scribe Nebmerutef coordinated every step of the event.
 He directed Amenhotep to use his mace to knock on the temple doors.
 Beside him, Amenhotep-Hapu mirrored his effort like a royal shadow.
 The king was followed by Queen Tiye and the royal daughters.
 When moving to another venue, the banner of the jackal god Wepwawet, "Opener of Ways" preceded the King.
 The king changed his costume at each major activity of the celebration.

-One of the major highlights of the Festival was the king's dual coronation.
+One of the major highlights of the festival was the king's dual coronation.
 He was enthroned separately for Upper and Lower Egypt.
 For Upper Egypt, Amenhotep wore the white crown but changed to the red crown for the Lower Egypt coronation.

-After the Sed Festival, Amenhotep transcended from being a near-god to one divine.
+After the Sed festival, Amenhotep transcended from being a near-god to one divine.
 The king may have later traveled across Egypt following the festival, potentially reenacting the ceremony for different audiences.
 Few Egyptian kings lived long enough for their own celebration.
 Those who survived used the celebration as the affirmation of transition to divinity.